-Every one of the desserts in the shop are readied utilizing unadulterated ghee and different ingredients since they care for their client's wellbeing.
-There are set of procedures to be followed at kitchen and in café.
-A2B has well-groomed and skilled staff who are back bone in preparing delicious Bengali stuff.
+Every one of the desserts in the shop is readied utilizing unadulterated ghee and different ingredients since they care for their client's wellbeing.
+There are a set of procedures to be followed in the kitchen and café.
+A2B has well-groomed and skilled staff who are the backbone in preparing delicious Bengali stuff.
 They are known for their consistency in maintaining taste and quality.